jkbhk/LTABuddies/README.md

+#LTA Buddy
 A tracking application for buses in Singapore.

-Built this with my good friend Jonathan.
+##Project members
+Yue Peng
+Jonathan

+##Screenshots